Workers’ Compensation and Liability Coverage: 7 Strong Must Have Reasons For Fence Contractors

 5. Unique Risks of Agricultural and Wire Fencing

 Rural terrain, hidden utilities, and tight wire tension increase risk.
-Setting deep corner posts with heavy equipment, stretching woven mesh, and installing energized offsets require training and the right safety practices.
+Setting deep corner posts with heavy equipment, stretching woven mesh, and installing energized offsets, like in our high tensile fence installation projects, require training and the right safety practices.
 Insurance confirms the company takes those risks seriously.

 6. Boosting Client Confidence